 - Finally, make your sessions enjoyable!
 Rope in a friend to do it with you, put on your favourite music and set challenges for yourself to give you a goal to work towards.

-If you’d like more ideas on how to upgrade your healthy habits – exercise, food and mindfulness – then join the 12-week online programme for more support or start by downloading our free 7 day guide to exercising at home.
+If you’d like more ideas on how to upgrade your healthy habits – exercise, food and mindfulness – then join the 12-week online programme with our 7 day free trial.